Introduction and course organization

 Operators need to understand some application layers

-Service discovery, service configuration, authentification/authorization and monitoring
+Service discovery, service configuration, authentication/authorization and monitoring

 Integration, deployment, delivery